Radolsav16/Radolsav16/README.md

 # 👋 Hello, I'm Radoslav Todorov!

 I'm a 17-year-old aspiring developer with a passion for learning and building in the tech world.
-I'm on a journey to develop my skills in  web development,mobile development,AI.
+I'm on a journey to develop my skills in  web development,mobile development AI and Machine Learning.
 ## Education 🎓
 - Software University
--
 ## 🚀 About Me

 - **Age:** 17